Computing canonical images in permutation groups with Graph Backtracking: Appendix

-Note that a fixed point refiner, as given in \Cref{def-fixed-refiner}, does not define a valid refiner in the sense of \cite{gb-published} for two reasons -- its input is a list of fixed points, rather than a graph stack, and it defines only a single function, rather than a pair of functions.
+Note that a fixed point refiner, as given in \Cref{def-fixed-refiner}, does not define a valid refiner in the sense of Definition \ref{defn-comp-refiner} and \cite{gb-published} for two reasons -- its input is a list of fixed points, rather than a graph stack, and it defines only a single function, rather than a pair of functions.

 \begin{example} Given a group $G$ on a totally ordered set $\Omega$, we give two examples for fixed point refiners.
-In both cases we make use of $G_L$, the point-wise stabilizer of a list $L$ of points of $\Omega$.
+In both cases we make use of $G_L$, the point-wise stabilizer in $G$ of a list $L$ of points of $\Omega$.

-The Orbit refiner \textsc{FOrbit}(L) creates a graph where the vertices in each orbit of $G_L$ are labelled by the smallest member of the orbit.
+The Orbit refiner \textsc{FOrbit} maps a list $L$ to a graph on $\Omega$ with no edges, where the vertices are labelled with the smallest member of $\Omega$ in their orbit under $G_L$.

-The Orbital refiner \textsc{FOrbital}(L) creates a graph stack, where each graph is an orbital graph of $G$.
+The Orbital refiner \textsc{FOrbital} maps a list $L$ to a graph stack, where each graph is an orbital graph of $G_L$.
 These graphs are ordered in lexicographical order, using the total ordering of $\Omega$. \end{example}

 The orbit refiner from \Cref{ex-fixed-refiner} is similar to the technique used by Leon \cite{leon1997}, while the orbital refiner is the technique used in \cite{newrefiners} and \cite{gb-extended}.
 The most obvious way to turn a fixed point refiner into a refiner in the sense of \cite{gb-published} would be to take the fixed points of the graph stack using a fixed point approximator, and then apply the fixed point refiner to its output.
 However, this obvious way does not work: Given a refiner $(R,R)$ for a group $G$ (refiners for groups always consist of a pair of identical functions), it must satisfy the condition that for all $g \in G$ and all graph stacks $S$, it is true that $R(S^g)=R(S)^g$.
 The way we order the orbits and orbital graphs in \Cref{ex-fixed-refiner} will not satisfy this, because the orbits and orbital graphs are sorted.
 In previous work this problem was solved by storing all the orbits, or orbital graphs, ever created.
 Then, if a list of fixed points $L'$ was created which could be mapped to a previously created list $L$ by some $g \in G$, then the image of the refiner output for $L$ under $g^{-1}$ could be returned.